 When considering all theories, one has to consider whether this incident occurred at all.
 There is some debate regarding the narrative of the disappearance.

-Some versions of the story place the incident as happening in December 1937 which would be the immediate run-up to the Battle of Nanking.
+Some versions of the story place the incident as happening in December 1937 which would be the immediate run-up to the Battle of Nanjing.
 Others place this incident in 1939 which would be a year and a half after the battle.

 The desertion of a battalion before a battle would make more sense than a year and a half later.
 The fact that there is no historical proof for the disappearance of almost 3,000 soldiers lends credence to the disappearance never having happened.

 No reputable historians or publications have looked into this disappearance, indicating that it could be a myth.
-Given this information, it is highly possible that the Nanking battalion never existed and is a total fabrication.
+Given this information, it is highly possible that the Nanjing battalion never existed and is a total fabrication.